 - There is a bus service from Kargil to Sankoo and Panikhar every morning.

-- Another bus from Kargil leaves for Parkachik daily, though I am not sure if this is the same bus that goes to Sankoo and continues to Parkachik or a different bus.
+- Another bus from Kargil leaves for Parkachik daily.
+I am not sure if this is the same bus that goes to Sankoo and continues to Parkachik or a different bus.

 - Once you get to Parkachik, you can hire a cab from there to reach Padum.
-Do not count on this though as the number of cabs in Parkachik is severely limited and if there is no cab available on the day of your arrival, you will have no other choice but to break your journey there and continue the next day when there is a cab available.
+Do not count on this though as the number of cabs in Parkachik is severely limited.
+If there is no cab available on the day of your arrival, you will have no other choice but to break your journey there and continue the next day when there is a cab available.